yuvraajsj18/Operating-Systems/notes/processes/processes.md

 - **Long-term scheduler(or job scheduler)** - selects which processes should be brought into the ready queue.

   - Long term scheduler is invoked infrequently (seconds, minutes) => (may be slow)
-  - The long term scheduler controls the **degree of multiprogramming**(the number of processes in main memory).
+  - The long term scheduler controls the **degree of multiprogramming**(the number of processes in the main memory).

 - Processes can be described as either:

-  - **I/O bound process**: spends more time doing I/O than computation, many short CPU burst.
+  - **I/O bound process**: spends more time doing I/O than computation, many short CPU bursts.
   - **CPU bound process**: spends more time doing computations, few very long CPU bursts.

 - *Long term scheduler strives for good process mix(there should be both I/O bound and CPU bound processes)*

-- **Medium Term Scheduler** - It is required when long term scheduler did not bring good mix of CPU and IO bound processes.
+- **Medium Term Scheduler** - It is required when long term scheduler did not bring a good mix of CPU and IO bound processes.

   - It decreases the degree of multiprogramming.
   - Removes process from memory, store on disk, bring back in from disk to continue execution: **swapping**.